 Bad Skin Habit: Sunbathing… without SPF

 We might sound like a broken record, and it’s possible your parents or doctors have nagged you about the importance of sunscreen before, but we’re here to it again because SPF is just that important.
 You probably think about slathering on sunscreen to prevent sunburn and, in the long term, avoid skin cancer.
 Both of those are true, but did you also know that excess sun exposure without protection can lead to fine lines, wrinkes, age spots and dark spots?
 Yup, it’s true.
 So if you want to avoid looking like your older than you are, put on your SPF every day (no matter the weather) and wear a wide brim hat!
+For your face, we recommend SLMD’s Daily Moisturizer with SPF 15.
 Your complexion will thank you!

 Bad Skin Habit: Washing or exfoliating your face too much